-• It is expected that each Targeted Infusion proposal will include a formative and summative evaluation plan.
-The evaluation plan should refer to the objectives, goals and baseline data presented within the description of the proposed Targeted Infusion Project activities.
-The formative evaluation should include benchmarks and indicators of progress to assess the Targeted Infusion Project.
-The summative evaluation should assess whether the Targeted Infusion Project achieved the overall goals, as well as identify any unexpected results.
-The evaluator should be someone external to the project.
+- Include a formative and summative evaluation plan, to be conducted by an evaluator external to the project, referencing the objectives, goals, and baseline data presented in the project description. - Include benchmarks and progress indicators in the formative evaluation to assess the project's implementation. - Discuss the summative evaluation assessing whether the project achieved the overall goals, as well as identify any unexpected results.

-A letter of collaboration indicating specific institutional support for the project activities from the appropriate administrator should be included.
+A letter of support from the appropriate administrator indicating specific institutional support for the project activities must be included and uploaded in the supplementary documents section.

-2) Broadening Participation Research Projects -
+2) Research on Broadening Participation in STEM Projects

-The project description should include the following information:
+The project description should include the following information.